graphcommerce-org/graphcommerce/packages/algolia-personalization/README.md

    }
    ```

-2. In your algolia dashboard make sure, you have personalization enabled.
+2. In your algolia dashboard make sure, you have (ai)-personalization enabled.
 3. Continue to browse the site, and make sure your events are logged in de event
    debugger in your algolia dashboard.
 In the under left corner.
    `Data Sources > Events > Debugger`.
 Once you've collected several events, you